digitalmovement/speedtest-pro/README.txt

 == Description ==

-WP Speedtest Pro is a powerful tool designed to help you understand and optimize your WordPress site's performance.
+WP Speedtest Pro is a powerful tool designed to help you understand and optimize your site's performance.
 With the new server performance benchmarking feature, you can now get detailed insights into your server's capabilities.

 Key features include:

 * Comprehensive server performance benchmarks
 * Math, string, loops, and conditionals tests
 * MySQL performance testing
-* WordPress-specific performance metrics
+* Hosting performance metrics
 * Historical data tracking and visualization
 * Easy-to-understand charts and graphs